Skip to content

 Trazodone and Alcohol Withdrawal

-Long-term use of alcohol and trazodone can also lead to the development of physical dependence and withdrawal symptoms.
+Long-term use of alcohol and Trazodone can also lead to physical dependence and withdrawal symptoms.
 Trazodone alcohol withdrawal symptoms can include agitation, anxiety, and sleep problems.
 Instead of coming off Trazodone cold turkey, people on the medication are advised to be tapered or gradually weaned off under the care of a physician.

 Severe alcohol withdrawal syndrome can be pretty serious.
-It can include symptoms such as alcohol-induced insomnia, increased body temperature, anxiety, rapid pulse, sweating, nausea, and vomiting, as well as more severe complications such as hallucinations or alcohol-induced psychosis, agitation, delirium, and seizures.
+It can include symptoms such as alcohol-induced insomnia, increased body temperature, anxiety, rapid pulse, sweating, nausea, vomiting, and more severe complications such as hallucinations or alcohol-induced psychosis, agitation, delirium, and seizures.
 Left unmanaged, alcohol withdrawal can even be life-threatening due to the possibility of grand mal seizures.

 Individuals who have become dependent on alcohol and Trazodone may need medically-supervised withdrawal management and detox—either as part of a standalone program or at the start of a rehabilitation program.
 Medical-supervised detox programs are staffed with healthcare professionals who can monitor the individual’s recovery during withdrawal and provide therapeutic interventions when needed.